Services to help you with changing vision

 An access technology specialist (also known as an assistive technology specialist) helps people with vision impairments reach goals at work, school or home by maximizing technology use.
 Following an assessment and exploration of technology products, one-on-one training sessions are available by appointment in the Council’s access technology classroom.
 Home or work site visits can be arranged to extend the training to everyday living.

 “When my brother gave me an iPhone, I wanted to learn how to use it.
 I received assistive technology training at the Council.
 Jim was so knowledgeable, helpful and patient.
 The work with my iPhone was just the beginning; now I am learning how to use a laptop.
 It has been a very beneficial learning experience.”

-Assistive Technology client
+Access Technology client

 Referrals for Vision Services can be made through self-referral, a family member, a doctor or other medical professional, a social service professional, Division of Vocational Rehabilitation (DVR) Counselor or an employer.
 If you are a healthcare professional, social service worker or employer, send a fax or fill out the form below.

-Medicare, Medicaid and private health insurance do not pay for vision services offered through the Council, including low vision evaluations, in-home vision rehabilitation services, assistive technology services, adaptive technology or devices.
+Medicare, Medicaid and private health insurance do not pay for vision services offered through the Council, including low vision evaluations, in-home vision rehabilitation services, access technology services, adaptive technology or devices.
 The Division of Vocational Rehabilitation (DVR) can assist clients by authorizing services and devices for technology related to employment.
 Through contracts with the Office for the Blind and Visually Impaired (OBVI) and the Veterans Administration (VA), services may be offered.

 There are fees associated with vision services.
 Fees are the responsibility of the individual receiving the services, unless the service has been requested or authorized through agencies listed above.
 If the fees present a financial hardship, a reduced cost can be negotiated to provide the necessary services.
 Payment options can be discussed when scheduling an appointment with a vision services professional.